What do Microsoft and Chapman have in common? Both were started in garages!

 1950's: As the business grew Mr. Chapman started experimenting with many different cases.

 1965/66: Second owner Bill LeVee purchases the company and moves it out of the garage to the current location.
-Mary (pictured above) starts her career.
-She didn't retire until 2016!
+Mary starts her 50 year career at Chapman.

 1968: Our tools on the cover of Popular Science, called "A Jewel of a Tool!"
 Owner Bill LeVee grows the business substantially

 1970's: Bill expands many sets and starts packing them in the iconic red case.
-Fun fact: it's actually a jewely box
+Fun fact: it's actually a jewelry box

 1989: One of our sets seen in the movie "The Package" with Gene Hackman & Tommy Lee Jones.
 Around this time the yellow plastic cases we use today are phased in.

-2010-Present: Tracy Camassar purchases business, modernizes production and brings Chapman into the digital age.
+2010-Present: Tracy purchases business, modernizes production and brings Chapman into the digital age.